Get the Facts!

 To learn more about this highly acclaimed program, see the UTA Fact Sheet.

-The 2013 Urban Teacher Academy Program at The College of New Jersey will be held from July 22 through August 2, 2013.
-For more information, see the 2013 TCNJ UTA Brochure and Application.
+The 2013 Urban Teacher Academy Program at The College of New Jersey was held from July 22 through August 2, 2013.

 The College of New Jersey also offers the Pre-Engineering Teacher Academy.
 For more information on this program, contact Professor John Karsnitz at firstname.lastname@example.org.